-The initial/maintenance dose may be temporarily increased when pulmonary oedema becomes more severe, i.e. reaching alveolar oedema state (see section "Dosage for each species, routes and method of administration").
-Special precautions for safe use in the target species: In dogs with acute pulmonary oedema requiring emergency treatment, the use of injectable medicinal products should be considered first before commencing oral diuretic therapy.
+The initial/maintenance dose may be temporarily increased when pulmonary oedema becomes more severe, i.e. reaching alveolar oedema state (see section "Dosage for each species, route(s) and method of administration").
+Special precautions for use in animals:

+In dogs with acute pulmonary oedema requiring emergency treatment, the use of injectable medicinal products should be considered first before commencing oral diuretic therapy.
 Renal function (measurement of blood urea and creatinine as well as urine protein: creatinine (UPC) ratio), hydration status and serum electrolytes status should be monitored prior to and during treatment at very regular intervals according to the benefit-risk assessment performed by the responsible veterinarian (see sections "Contraindications" and "Adverse reactions").
-The diuretic response to torasemide may increase over time upon repeated dosing, particularly at doses greater than 0.2 mg/kg/day; therefore, more frequent monitoring should be considered.
+The diuretic response to torasemide may increase over time upon repeated dosing, particularly at doses greater than 0.2 mg/kg/day; therefore more frequent monitoring should be considered.
 Torasemide should be used with caution in cases of diabetes mellitus.
 Monitoring of glycaemia in diabetic animals is recommended prior to and during treatment.
 In dogs with pre-existing electrolyte and/or water imbalance, this should be corrected prior to treatment with torasemide.
 As torasemide increases thirst, dogs should have free access to fresh water.
 In case of loss of appetite and/or vomiting and/or lethargy or in case of treatment adjustment, renal function (blood urea and creatinine as well as urine protein:creatinine (UPC) ratio) should be assessed.
-In a clinical field trial, the efficacy of the veterinary medicinal product was demonstrated when it was used as a first line treatment.
+In a clinical field trial, the efficacy of Isemid was demonstrated when it was used as a first line treatment.
 Transferring treatment from an alternative loop diuretic to this veterinary medicinal product has not been evaluated and such a change should only be implemented based on a benefit-risk assessment performed by the responsible veterinarian.
-The safety and efficacy of the veterinary medicinal product has not been assessed for dogs weighing less than 2.5 kg.
+The safety and efficacy of the product has not been assessed for dogs weighing less than 2.5 kg.
 For these animals use only according to the benefit/risk assessment by the responsible veterinarian.
-The chewable tablets are flavoured.
+The tablets are flavoured.

-Keep the chewable tablets out of the reach of animals in order to avoid any accidental ingestion.
 Special precautions to be taken by the person administering the veterinary medicinal product to animals: This veterinary medicinal product may cause increased urination, thirst and/or gastrointestinal disturbances and/or hypotension and/or dehydration if ingested.
 Any part-used tablets should be returned to the blister pack and then to the original carton to help prevent access by children.
 In case of accidental ingestion, particularly by a child, seek medical advice immediately and show the package leaflet or the label to the physician.
 This veterinary medicinal product may cause hypersensitivity (allergic) reactions in persons that are sensitized to torasemide.
 People with known hypersensitivity to torasemide, to sulfonamides or to any of the excipients should avoid contact with the veterinary medicinal product.
-If symptoms of allergy occur, seek medical advice immediately and show the package leaflet or the label to the physician.
+If symptoms of allergy occur, seek medical advice and show the product packaging to the physician.
 Wash hands after use.
 Pregnancy and lactation: